Skip to main content

 A January 2018 graphic of the full buildout

-The below graphic is more of a concept plan than a confirmed representation, from the firm L&L MAG (which in 2018 had a service contract with minority shareholder Forest City New York to speak for the Greenland Forest City Partners joint venture, but apparently lost it as of 2019), but it does show the bulk from a different angle.
+The below graphic is more of a concept plan than a confirmed representation, from the firm L&L MAG (which in 2018 had a service contract with minority shareholder Forest City New York to represent the Greenland Forest City Partners joint venture, but apparently lost it as of 2019), but it does show the bulk from a different angle.

 I've since annotated it with dates showing the opening of buildings.
-Note that the huge two-tower Site 5 project--the tall shaft at the west of the image--has been floated but has not been officially proposed, much less approved, though planning for governmental approval has started.
+Note that the huge two-tower Site 5 project--the tall shaft at the west of the image--has been floated but has not been officially proposed, much less approved, though planning for governmental approval started.
 Also note that the towers over the railyard, of course, don't exist.

 An image shared with the New York Post 9/30/19, of future towers over the railyard